enjolic/FirstGitWork/README.md

 # FirstGitWork
-To study and practice git for
+To study and practice git for linux